shellyannrose/warm-welcome-home-swap-hosting/docs/api/house_exchanges_CRUDref/create-add-house-guest.md

 ## Return body

 The following example shows the response for a host whose user_id value is 1.
 The information should be the same as what you placed in the request body.
-The response should include the new house guest's service-generated id.
+The response should include the new house exchange's service-generated id.

 ```js
 [